All Episodes

 Hey, Sean.

-Great being with you as always.
+Great being with you, as always.

-You know, this was um one of the things that I see happening in the campaign is that your dad now is really seems to be spending a lot of time uh preparing and really giving pointed attacks against Hillary, and more importantly, I think too, is laying out his vision on how the country can grow and that we don't have to have ninety-five million Americans out of work and fifty million in poverty and forty-six million on food stamps.
+You know, this was one of the things that I see happening in the campaign is that your dad now is really seems to be spending a lot of time preparing and really giving pointed attacks against Hillary.

-So is something changed?
+So has something changed?

 Listen, I think you're 100% right.

-I mean, first of all, I was sitting in front row today, and I I was so proud of him.
+I mean, first of all, I was sitting in front row today, and I was so proud of him.

 I mean, we were leaving there today, and just the crowds and crowds of people, I mean, clapping, cheering with signs.

-I mean, it was it was spotless.
+I mean, it was spotless.

-But you know, I I think he picked apart her record and every aspect of her record, and and quite frankly, it's a disaster.
+But, you know, I think he picked apart her record and every aspect of her record.

-Uh you could, you know, make up lies about the video about the cartoon, um, you know, that you won't pick up the phone call in the middle of the night.
+And the notion that you could leave such courageous people up on a roof to die, you could make up lies about the video, about the cartoon, that you won't pick up the phone call in the middle of the night.

-Uh I mean, it's just it it's absolutely disgraceful.
+I mean, it's just absolutely disgraceful.

-Um, it's not who we need as commander in chief.
+It's not who we need as commander-in-chief.

-There were major themes though in the speech.
+There were major themes, though, in the speech.

-I I I thought it was particularly powerful on the issue of national security.
+I thought it was particularly powerful on the issue of national security.

-He said her decision spread death destruction, terrorism everywhere she touched.
+He said her decision spread death, destruction, terrorism everywhere she touched.

 And then he got specific.

-Liber Libya, and this is true, was cooperating with us.
+Libya, and this is true, was cooperating with us.

 Iraq was seeing a major reduction in violence.